Have you ever felt the effects of a traumatic incident?

 These can zap your energy.
 Incidences such as a death of a loved one, a physical injury, or an emotionally stressful situation like a job loss or divorce can set your body into a fight or flight state.
 These common life occurrences can cause your adrenals to burnout to the point of exhaustion and make it difficult to recover.

-What triggers or starts adrenal burnout?
+What triggers or starts adrenal fatigue or burnout?

-Trauma and stress.
+Mainly trauma and stress.
 You may have noticed physical changes like your hair turning gray or a drop of energy that never returned.
 It occurs in people in any job field, full-time parents, and athletes.
 It can change a person’s personality or potential for their lifetime if they are unable to recover.

 Even children in extreme physical or emotional stress can have adrenal burnout.
 Some are born with a compromised thyroid and adrenals which can be the result of heavy metal toxicity or emotional rejection.
 It can be seen in the failure to thrive.
 It may amplify with stress as children are very emotionally receptive.

 True burnout can’t be corrected with more sleep and often causes frustration, low self-esteem, stress, and guilt from having low energy.
 Without a diagnosis or answer on how to correct it, most are left at a dead end.
 It can be overwhelming as one feels too exhausted to participate in their own lives as they push themselves to overcome it but only to move further into it.